Join the Conversation: It’s a Blast

 Blasts are short daily reading and writing assignments allowing students to express their opinions on high-interest topics, sparking debate on a mediated, online social network.

-Students respond in short answer format, engaging in a thoughtful discussion with students across the globe.
+Students respond in short answer format, engaging in thoughtful discussion with students across the nation about top stories on STEM, world news, the environment, civics, media, and more.
 It’s engaging.
 It’s addictive.
 It’s a smart way to build vital critical thinking, writing and research skills!

 Sample Blast lessons have included: